wafna/gittiness/README.md

 main-1	main-2	main-3	main-4
 ```

-Each files is named after the commit that introduced it, making them easy to keep track of.
+Each file is named after the commit that introduced it, making them easy to keep track of.

 Run the following:
 ```bash